VanshSh/VanshSh/README.md

 - 💬 Discuss about Frontend, New technologies, Books, etc...

-- ♟️ I love playing Chess.
-Invite me here to play [Chess](https://www.chess.com/member/vanshsh2701).
+- ♟️ I love playing Chess and Badminton. ♟️🏸

 - 🌴 I love reading about new technology and keep reskilling my self therefore currently I am reading about Web3 and learning Typescript , Nextjs.